Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Angels pitching staff ranks 10th in MLB.

-- The Angels have the 11th-ranked team ERA across all league pitching staffs (3.85).
+- The Angels have the 12th-ranked team ERA across all MLB pitching staffs (4.03).

-- The Angels allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- Angels pitchers combine to give up the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers (0-2) takes the mound for the Angels in his sixth start of the season.
-He has a 4.85 ERA in 26 2/3 innings pitched, with 31 strikeouts.
+- The Angels will send Suarez (1-1) out to make his sixth start of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts through 21 2/3 innings pitched.

-- His last appearance came on Saturday against the Milwaukee Brewers, when the lefty tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his last outing on Sunday against the Milwaukee Brewers, the left-hander went five scoreless innings while surrendering two hits.

-- The 23-year-old has put up a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while giving up a batting average of .255 to opposing hitters.
+- The 25-year-old has an ERA of 7.89, with 7.5 strikeouts per nine innings, in five games this season.
+Opponents are hitting .337 against him.

 © 2023 Data Skrive.
 All rights reserved.